 These distinctions are what doctors are currently researching.

-AIP aims to eliminate inflammatory foods and replace them with foods that are easy to digest and nutrient-rich.
+An AIP diet plan aims to eliminate inflammatory foods and replace them with foods that are easy to digest and nutrient-rich.
 Over time, this should close up the “holes” and help heal your gut.

 This "healing" aims to: